ElenaBlejan/Proiect-Practic-TM/README.md

 ## 1.2 Functionalities in scope

-> - All features of PIM ( Submenu: Add Employee and Employee list ) module which were defined in software requirement specification need to be: Functional testing, GUI testing
+> - All features of PIM ( Submenu: Add Employee ) module which were defined in software requirement specification need to be: Functional testing, GUI testing

 DE ADAUGAT !!Screenshot jira cu user story details!!!